Eager to learn more about what we do? Sign up to be the first to know.

 Image Credit: Yan Krukov

-You’ve spent nine months on the most exciting, fascinating, and yet oftentimes unpredictable and painstaking journey as your baby grew and developed inside of you, and now you must enter the next stage of this adventure.
-During this time, many things can happen to you, your body, your baby, and - frequently overlooked but equally as important - your mind.
+You’ve spent nine months on the most exciting, fascinating, and yet oftentimes unpredictable and painstaking journey, as your baby grew and developed inside of you.
+And now you must enter the next stage of this adventure.
+During this time, many things can happen to you, your body, your baby, and– frequently overlooked but equally as important– your mind.

 So, what causes postpartum depression?